 Cook’s Science & The Science of Good Cooking

 Normally, we would review just one book at a time.
 However, today’s books have so many similarities that it is best to just review them in one go.
-Both books have been made by the team of America’s Test Kitchen and guy Crosby.
+Both books have been made by the team of America’s Test Kitchen and Guy Crosby (who also wrote Cook, Taste, Learn).
 Both books fall under their Cook’s Illustrated brand and both books are heavily focused on the science of cooking.

 The Authors – America’s Test Kitchen & Guy Crosby